 The consequences of not filling this position affect the program goals found on the EMP One-Sheet for the Art Department.
-It will be difficult to increase the number of degrees and/or certificates, and develop hybrid and online classes without additional faculty support.
+It is difficult to increase the number of degrees and/or certificates, and develop hybrid and online classes without additional faculty support.
+Increased enrollments in art history classes because of counseling recommendations makes it difficult to find qualified faculty.
+Without an expert in art history we have difficulty keeping current with new art history theories and curricula.
 Mentoring students towards success, addressing articulation possibilities with four-year institutions, partnering with community members and participating in community events require an additional full-time faculty member.